hwnddawg/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk PanelPlotWeekdaysvsWeekends](figure/PanelPlotWeekdaysvsWeekends-1.png)

-*Yes, there are differences in activity patterns between weekdays and weekends.*
+*Yes, clearly there are differences in activity patterns between weekdays and weekends.*